Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects

 \abstract {The center of our galaxy hosts Sagittarius~A*, a supermassive compact object of $\sim 4.3\times 10^6$ solar masses, usually associated with a black hole.
 Nevertheless, black holes possess a central singularity, considered unphysical, and an event horizon, which leads to loss of unitarity in a quantum description of the system.
-To address these theoretical inconsistencies, alternative models, collectively known as exotic compact objects, have been proposed.} {In this paper, we investigate the potential detectability of signatures associated with non-rotating exotic compact objects within the Sgr~A* polarized flares dataset, as observed through GRAVITY and future instruments.} {We examine a total of eight distinct metrics, originating from four different categories of static and spherically symmetric compact objects: Black Holes, Boson stars, Fluid spheres, and Gravastars.
+To address these theoretical inconsistencies, alternative models, collectively known as exotic compact objects, have been proposed.} {In this paper, we investigate the potential detectability of signatures associated with non-rotating exotic compact objects (ECOs) within the Sgr~A* polarized flares dataset, as observed through GRAVITY and the upcoming GRAVITY+.} {We examine a total of eight distinct metrics, originating from four different categories of static and spherically symmetric compact objects: Black Holes, Boson stars, Fluid spheres, and Gravastars.
 Our approach involves utilizing a toy model that orbits the compact object in the equatorial plane, at the Schwarzschild-Keplerian velocity.
-Using simulated astrometric and polarimetric data with present GRAVITY and future GRAVITY+ uncertainties, we fit the datasets across all metrics examined.
-We evaluated the detectability of the metric for each dataset based on the resulting $\chi^2_\mathrm{red}$ and BIC-based Bayes factors.} {Plunge-through images of ECOs affect polarization and astrometry.
-With GRAVITY's present uncertainties, only a compact boson-star model is discernible.
-GRAVITY+'s improved sensitivity allows detection of most exotic compact object models.
-However, enhancing the astrophysical complexity of the hot spot model diminishes these outcomes.} {Presently, GRAVITY's uncertainties limit us to detecting just one exotic compact object metric.
-With GRAVITY+'s enhanced sensitivity, we can expect to uncover additional exotic compact object models and use Sgr~A* as a laboratory for fundamental physics.}
+Using simulated astrometric and polarimetric data with present GRAVITY uncertainties as well as improved flux uncertainties expected for the GRAVITY+ upgrade, we fit the datasets across all metrics examined.
+We evaluated the detectability of the metric for each dataset based on the resulting $\chi^2_\mathrm{red}$ and BIC-based Bayes factors.} {Plunge-through images of ECOs affect polarization and astrometry in a distinguishable way from the spin of a Kerr black hole.
+With GRAVITY's present uncertainties, none of the metrics model are discernible.
+However, when the data are modeled within a compact Boson star background, the corresponding best-fit is sufficiently superior to the Kerr fit to rule out the latter.
+We examined the best expected enhanced flux uncertainties and discovered that a fourfold increase in flux sensitivity enables the detection of some of the exotic compact object models investigated.
+The others have a signal that is too close to each other to be distinguishable.
+However, with the GRAVITY+ flux uncertainties, when the data are produced using an ECO model, the best-fit ECO model is significantly preferred (with a BIC-based Bayes factor exceeding two) over the best-fit in the Kerr metric such that the latter can be ruled out.
+Nevertheless, enhancing the astrophysical complexity of the hot-spot model may diminishes these outcomes.} {With the improved sensitivity of GRAVITY+, we should be able to determine whether Sgr~A* is a Kerr black hole or some form of exotic compact object, although we will not be able to identify which specific ECO models provide the best description of Sgr~A*.}

 \keywords{Black hole physics - Relativistic processes - Polarization - Accretion, accretion disk - Radiative transfer}